B1nus/wezy/README.md

 # Slices with known size
 Slices can either have a known size or unknown size at compile time.
 The benefit of slices with known size is that the bounds check is performed at compile time, which means that you can omit error handling when indexing or slicing.
 The benefit of slices with unkown size is the ability to define functions with a variable sized argument `i64 parse_i64(slice_i8 *text)`.
 All slices have a len property which is the size of the slice.
 The cb compiler will keep track of which slices are compile time known in size and which are not.
 # Coersion
 cb will coerce some datatypes and datastructures automatically.
-A `byte` can always be coerced to a `int`, an `array` can always be coerced to a `slice`.
-For example, passing an array to a function that takes
+A `byte` can always be coerced to an `int`.
+An `array` can always be coerced to a `slice`.
+For example, passing an array to a function that takes a slice as an argument is fine, since cb automatically coerces the array to a slice.

-# No main function
+# Mutability
-There are no main functions in cb.
-Just write your code in the top level.
+Everything is immutable by default.
+Make something mutable with the `mut` keyword: `mut int x = 5`
 # Command line arguments
-to access command line arguments in cb you use the builtin constant `args`.
+Access command line arguments in cb you use the builtin constant `args`.
 # Loops
 cb has one loop keyword.
 This loops forever:
 ```